inivekin/abosa/abosa.typ

 #code(numbers: true, firstnumber: 1472)[```none
-Would crystals defrag engines rev an break machine autonomy or would wheels unwhirling maglev try maintain in isotopy?
+Would crystals defrag engines rev an break machine autonomy or wheels unwhirling wi maglev try maintain in isotopy?
 I'd never know an never stay
 in dragging spaces that drag on